This is a picture of WALT (We are learning to..).

 In school we use the Oxford Reading Tree scheme.

 The children take one book home each week.
-Reading bags should be brought into school every Wednesday.
-The teacher will then hear the children read and the book bag should return home by Friday.
+Reading bags should be brought into school everyday.

 In the book bag you should find….